The-KS101/AmesHousingRegression/README.md

 # AmesHousingRegression
-##Prediction of prices of houses given features
+## Prediction of prices of houses given features.
 The dataset for this project was gotten from Kaggle.
 This project involves the prediction of the prices of houses in a region given many features of houses and their prices.
 The project was divided into:
 1. Data Preprocessing